 Furthermore, you can send targeted emails at certain times of the year.
 The summer season and holiday festivities are big happenings for many gyms and personal trainers!

 Use these time periods to create special email campaigns for your subscribers.
 During Thanksgiving, you can send tips on how to feel less bloated and sluggish.
 Or inform readers about how to keep fit and get outside during Christmas.
-Or why not share fun summer exercises or healthy alternatives for not-so-great habits?
+Or why not share fun summer exercises, fitness advice or healthy alternatives for not-so-great habits?

 Exercising consistently isn't easy.
 When you consider the busy schedules your clients have, a lack of motivation quickly becomes an issue.